 First-Year Transfer Credit and Rutgers Placement Testing Exemptions

 Incoming first year students who completed course work at a 2 or 4 year college while still enrolled in high school, may submit official College transcripts to be reviewed for transfer credit.
-All college coursework at the 100 level or higher, that is completed with a grade of "C" or better, will transfer for unspecified elective credit at minimum.
+All college coursework at the 100 level or higher, that is completed with a grade of "C" or better, will transfer for unspecified elective credit.
+Equivalency for college courses completed while in high school will only be granted upon approval by the Rutgers Academic Department responsible for evaluating the course.
 Students may transfer a maximum of 64 credits for college coursework completed while in high school.
 Regardless of college level courses completed, all incoming first year students who do not earn an Associate's Degree at the time of high school graduation, must still sit for the Rutgers Placement Test in English and Mathematics (unless they meet one of the exemptions below).
 If their placement on the Rutgers exam is equivalent to or higher than the course they are transferring, the courses will be reviewed for both credit and equivalency.
 (See chart below for examples).

 Rutgers academic departments have already/will review all coursework taken at the college level to determine if the courses completed are equivalent to a Rutgers offered class.
 Transfer courses completed at any New Jersey County College are governed by the NJ Transfer Agreement.
 A syllabus will be required for the transfer credit review for all courses completed at other New Jersey colleges/universities and those courses completed at 2 or 4 year schools outside of New Jersey.
 Students may only receive credit for a specific course through one of the following means: Advanced Placement (scores of 4 or 5), International Baccalaureate (Higher Level exam scores of 7, 6, 5), A-Level Cambridge International Exams (scores of A, B, C), college transfer credit ("C" or better grade, 100 level or higher), or Rutgers University credit.